 By being liberated, there is stability; being stable, there is contentment; being content, there is |no perturbation::no agitation, no mental uneasiness [aparitassa]|.
 Unperturbed, one personally attains final Nibbāna.

-One understands: ‘Birth is ended, the spiritual life has been lived, what had to be done has been done, there is no more coming to any state of being.’”
+One understands: ‘Birth is ended, the spiritual life has been lived, what had to be done has been done, there is no more coming to any state of existence.’”

 CC0 License Button